-To measure the atmospheric emission spectrum at Chajnantor, the Smithsonian Observatory is deploying a Fourier transform (polarizing Martin-Pupplet) spectrometer.
-This cryogenic instrument covers 200 - 5000 GHz with 3 GHz resolution and a 3 degree beam.
-Initial results are expected in the first half of 1998.
-NRAO is supplying support for field operations.
+To measure the atmospheric emission spectrum at Chajnantor, the Smithsonian Observatory has deployed a Fourier transform (polarizing Martin-Pupplet) spectrometer.
+This cryogenic instrument covers 350 - 3000 GHz with 3 GHz resolution and a 3° beam.
+The instrument recorded data for most of the 1998 winter season.
+NRAO provides the base for field operations.